moshejasper/kindisperse/README.md

 broader demographic and population-genetic processes such as isolation by distance.
-A dispersal kernel is the probability density function describing the distributions of the locations of dispersed individuals relative to the source point \[ref\].
-Intergenerational dispersal kernels themselves can be framed in terms of any number of breeding and dispersal processes, defined by both reference lifestage and number of generations, and leave their mark in the spatial distribution of various categories of close kin, which can be treated as samplings from a set of underlying kernels.
+A dispersal kernel is the probability density function describing the distributions of the locations of dispersed individuals relative to the source point.
+Intergenerational dispersal kernels themselves can be framed in terms of any number of breeding and dispersal processes, defined by both reference life-stage and number of generations, and leave their mark in the spatial distribution of various categories of close kin, which can be treated as samplings from a set of underlying kernels.
 Actual kernels vary, but are typically described in